newsuk/times-components/packages/ssr/README.md

 ## Future

-Potentially we want to look at using this as our source of truth for server-side rendering, this would mean exporting and publishing the code to be used by render, so it's "all the same code"
+* Publish : potentially we want to look at using this as our source of truth for server-side rendering, this would mean exporting and publishing the code to be used by render, so it's "all the same code"

-We should also add the article page and fix the ad config
+* Article Page: we should also add the article page

+* Ad Config: add something appropriate

+* Bundle Size: we bundle packages on CI in master, we could then bundle here and lint for excessively sized bundles